|Copyright © Nucleus Medical Media, Inc.|

 - Dental implants—An artificial tooth is placed in the jaw to hold a replacement tooth or bridge.

-- Brush your teeth and tongue with fluoride toothpaste at least two times per day
+- Brush your teeth and tongue with fluoride toothpaste at least 2 times per day

 - Use a soft-bristled toothbrush or a powered toothbrush if advised by your dentist